Our Perfect Crab Cake Recipe can be served for dinner or appetizers! These crispy crab cakes are so delicious you’ll crave them all the time!

 I really do prefer homemade remoulade sauce, to this day I haven’t found a store bought brand that is any good at all.
 Most of them, actually, are pretty horrible.
 And you guys know I’m all about grabbing store bought items when you can!
 But in this case, definitely make your own.

 Another sauce that you can serve crab cakes with is Hollandaise sauce.
 Hollandaise sauce is one of my favorite sauces for spooning over poached eggs, salmon or shellfish, roasted vegetables like asparagus or broccoli and even steak!

-So how you serve this Excellent Crab Cakes Recipe is up to you, maybe you even prefer plain crab cakes without sauce, also totally fine.
+So how you serve our Perfect Crab Cakes Recipe is up to you, maybe you even prefer plain crab cakes without sauce – also totally fine.